klsoundarya/Tales-from-South-India/README.md

 - I used [Canva](https://www.canva.com/) to create the navigation logo, graphics used in readme, favicon image, "Am I Responsive" design, wireframes, and background video for the Thank You section page.
 Additionally, I used it to resize all images to a consistent size.
 - [wikipedia](https://en.wikipedia.org/wiki/South_India) is used for content research.
 - I referred to resources such as [MDN](https://developer.mozilla.org/en-US/), [stack overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/css/default.asp) for assistance in understanding code in few places and finding answers to questions relevant to my website.
-- [TravelTriangle](https://www.youtube.com/watch?v=JY4UzICqo5U) used video from their source to my about page.
+- I used [TravelTriangle](https://www.youtube.com/watch?v=JY4UzICqo5U) video to my about page.
 - [google maps](https://www.google.com/maps) is used in the footer to show the travellers about the south indian states.
 - [Visual Studio Code](https://code.visualstudio.com/) used as a remote code editor.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.